 - One and two star permits will be valid until October 2024

-Zero, one and two star-rated vehicles will need to be fitted with the Progressive Safe System from 2024.
+Zero, one and two star-rated vehicles will need to be fitted with a Progressive Safe System from 28 October 2024.

 Fleet operators can apply for 5 to 3000 vehicles at one time through a multi permit application.